vadiminshakov/gowal/readme.md

 It allows you to store data in an append-only log structure, which is useful for applications that require crash recovery, transaction logging, or high-availability systems.
 GoWAL is optimized for performance with configurable segment rotation and in-memory indexing.

-## Features

-- **Append-only log structure**: Ensures that data is only appended and never modified or deleted, which is crucial for durability and integrity.
-- **Segmented logs**: Automatically rotates segments after a configurable threshold is reached.
-Older segments are deleted to save disk space.
-- **Efficient lookups**: In-memory index allows for quick lookups of log entries by their index.
-- **Persistence**: Logs and their indexes are stored on disk and reloaded into memory upon initialization.
-- **Configurable sync mode**: Option to sync logs to disk after every write to ensure data durability, though at the cost of speed.
-- **Checksums**: Each log segment has an associated checksum file to ensure data integrity.

 ## Installation